haskell/containers/docs/map.rst

     let nums = Map.fromList [(1,"one"), (2,"two"), (3,"three")]

-    -- Check if we know the english words for 1 and 4 Map.member nums 1
-    > True

-    Map.member nums 4
-    > False

-    -- Get the english word for the number 3 and 4.
+    -- Get the English word for the number 3 and 4.
     Map.lookup 3 nums
     > Just "three"